PrasannaKasar/Text-to-Speech/README.md

 <pre><code>pip install -r requirements.txt</code></pre>
 <h2>📊Data</h2>
 <ul>
-  <li>I used The LJSpeech Dataset (aka LJSpeech-1.1), a speech dataset which consists of pairs of text script and short audio(wavs) clips of a single speaker.
+  <li>We used The LJSpeech Dataset (aka LJSpeech-1.1), a speech dataset which consists of pairs of text script and short audio(wavs) clips of a single speaker.
 The complete dataset (13,100 pairs) can be downloaded either from <a href="https://www.kaggle.com/datasets/mathurinache/the-lj-speech-dataset" target="_blank">Kaggle</a> or <a href="https://keithito.com/LJ-Speech-Dataset/">Keithito</a>
 .</li>
   <li>This is the raw data which will be prepared further for training.</li>
 </ul>